census-instrumentation/opencensus-go/README.md

 collecting application performance and behavior monitoring data.
 Currently it consists of three major components: tags, stats, and tracing.

-This project is still at a very early stage of development and a lot of the API calls are in the process of being changed and might break your code in the future.
+This project is still at a very early stage of development.
+The API is changing rapidly, vendoring is recommended.

 ## Installation